 The reserve for financial assets at fair value through other comprehensive income is formed by the effects of fair-value measurement of other long-term equity investments.
-Upon derecognition of these investments, the reserve form is not recycled through the statement of comprehensive income (through profit or loss for the year) - as from 1 January 2018.
-Prior to the adoption of IFRS 9, this reserve was called Reserve for available-for-sale financial assets and upon derecognition of the investment was subject to statement (recycling) through the statement of comprehensive income (through profit or loss for the year) - from 1 January 2018.
+Upon derecognition of these investments, the reserve form is transferred to the "retained earnings" component..